matloff/fasteR/README.md

 > actually *called* **sort**.
 And the latter function itself expected an
 > argument, which we did not supply.
 (And one wouldn't have been
 > appropriate anyway.)
 >
+> The problem here was rather obvious, but it can occur much more
+> subtly as well.
+>
 > This illustrates the point that in coding, one must be extremely careful
 > in recognizing subtle differences, in this case between a *function* and